 Mutual funds are better suited to larger and more experienced investors.
 Larger, because they do have minimum initial investment requirements that will necessitate a larger portfolio if you want to diversify among several funds.
 But more experienced because investing in actively traded funds does involve more risk than index funds.

-But despite the fact that ETFs seem to have the upper hand based on features, mutual funds are still much more popular.
+While ETFs seem to have the upper hand based on these features, mutual funds are still much more popular.

 The Investment Company Institute reports there were 9,414 mutual funds, compared with 2,175 ETFs in 2019.
 Mutual funds are also the much larger fund category based on total fund assets.
 Again for 2019, mutual funds held nearly $21.3 trillion, while ETFs have just under $4.4 trillion.